Back to Diseases & Conditions

 Other temporary disturbances sometimes associated with migraine aura include:

-See your doctor immediately if you have new signs and symptoms of migraine with aura, such as temporary vision loss, speech or language difficulty, and muscle weakness on one side of your body.
-Your doctor will need to rule out more-serious conditions, such as a stroke.
+See your healthcare professional immediately if you have new signs and symptoms of migraine with aura, such as temporary vision loss, speech or language difficulty, and muscle weakness on one side of your body.
+Your healthcare professional will need to rule out more serious conditions, such as a stroke.

-There is evidence that the migraine aura is due to an electrical or chemical wave that moves across the brain.
-The part of the brain where the electrical or chemical wave spreads determines the type of symptoms you might experience.
+There is evidence that migraine auras are due to electrical or chemical waves that move across the brain.
+This is called cortical spreading depression.
+The part of the brain where an electrical or chemical wave spreads determines the symptoms you might experience.

-This electrical or chemical wave can occur in areas that process sensory signals, speech centers or centers that control movement.
+Electrical or chemical waves can occur in areas that process sensory signals, in speech centers or in centers that control movement.
 The most common type of aura is visual aura, which occurs when a wave of electrical activity spreads through the visual cortex and causes visual symptoms.
+This wave also is thought to cause headache pain that typically follows aura.

-The electrical and chemical waves can occur with normal functioning of the nerves and do not cause harm to the brain.
+Electrical and chemical waves can occur with typical functioning of the nerves and do not cause harm to the brain.

-Your doctor might diagnose the migraine with aura based on your signs and symptoms, your medical and family history, and a physical exam.
+Your healthcare professional might diagnose migraine with aura based on your symptoms, your medical and family history, and a physical exam.
+To diagnose you with migraine with aura, your healthcare professional will look for a history of repeated headaches that include:

-If your aura isn’t followed by head pain, your doctor might recommend certain tests to rule out more-serious conditions, such as a transient ischemic attack (TIA).
+If your aura isn’t followed by head pain, your healthcare professional might recommend certain tests to rule out more-serious conditions, such as a transient ischemic attack (TIA).

 Assessments might include:

-Your doctor might refer you to a doctor who specializes in nervous system disorders (neurologist) to rule out brain conditions that could be causing your symptoms.
+Your healthcare professional might refer you to a doctor who specializes in nervous system conditions, called a neurologist.
+A neurologist can rule out brain conditions that could cause your symptoms.

 For migraine with aura, just as with migraine alone, treatment is aimed at relieving migraine pain.

-Medications used to relieve migraine pain work best when taken at the first sign of an oncoming migraine — as soon as signs and symptoms of a migraine aura begin.
-Depending on how severe your migraine pain is, types of medications that can be used to treat it include:
+Medicines used to relieve migraine pain work best when taken at the first sign of an oncoming migraine — as soon as signs and symptoms of a migraine aura begin.
+Depending on how severe your migraine pain is, medicines that can be used to treat it include:

-Some of these medications are not safe to take during pregnancy.
-If you’re pregnant or trying to get pregnant, don’t use any of these medications without first talking with your doctor.
+Some of these medicines are not safe to take during pregnancy.
+If you’re pregnant or trying to get pregnant, don’t use any of these medicines without first talking with your healthcare professional.

-Medications can help prevent frequent migraines, with or without aura.
-Your doctor might recommend preventive medications if you have frequent, long-lasting or severe headaches that don’t respond well to treatment.
+Medicines taken regularly can help prevent frequent migraines, with or without aura.
+Your healthcare professional might recommend preventive medicines if you have frequent, long-lasting or severe headaches that don’t respond well to treatment.

-Preventive medication is aimed at reducing how often you get a migraine headache with or without aura, how severe the attacks are, and how long they last.
+Preventive medicine is aimed at reducing how often you get a migraine headache with or without aura, how severe the attacks are, and how long they last.
 Options include:

-Ask your doctor if these medications are right for you.
-Some of these medications are not safe to take during pregnancy.
-If you’re pregnant or trying to get pregnant, don’t use any of these medications without first talking with your doctor.
+Ask your healthcare professional if these medicines are right for you.
+Some are not safe to take during pregnancy.
+If you’re pregnant or trying to get pregnant, don’t use any of these medicines without first talking with your healthcare professional.

 Stress management and lifestyle